 - Not behave in any way likely to bring the game into disrepute.

-If, in the sole opinion of the marker, any player fails to abide by these rules of conduct, after issuing a verbal warning to a player, the marker will award one penalty point against the player’s team.
-If the player fails to abide by these rules, including arguing with the marker, for a second time in the same match, the marker will award the current game to the player’s opponents.
-On the third occasion, the marker will award the match to the player’s opponents.
+If, in the sole opinion of the marker, any player fails to abide by these rules of conduct, the marker will issue a verbal warning that continuation of such behaviour will result in forfeiture of the match.
+If the player fails to heed this warning, including arguing with the marker about the original warning, the marker will award the match to the player’s opponents.

 No coaching is permitted from the dedans.
 Players on court can receive coaching on no more than two occasions in the same match from the team captain at change of ends from the side galleries provided it does not unduly interfere with the natural flow of play.
 Coaching by a spectator or non-playing coach during a match is not permitted.